The Untold Story Of Group Captain Karori Lal Bhatia, VrC

 |First flight:||13th Aug.1940, at Risalpur, in a Tiger Moth.|

-Acknowledgements: All photographs unless otherwise mentioned through courtesy of Mr. Ranjeet Bhatia
+Acknowledgements: All photographs unless otherwise mentioned through the courtesy of Mr. Ranjeet Bhatia

 THE EAGLE STRIKES : The Royal Indian Air Force 1932-1950 by Sqn Ldr R T S Chhina